-- The University hopes that in many cases Staff and Students will be able to raise any concerns with their line manager or personal tutor.
-This Policy is not, therefore, intended to replace such dialogue as such individuals may be best equipped to agree a way of resolving a concern quickly and effectively. - 5.2 However, where the matter is more serious, or it is felt that an employee's line manager or Student's personal tutor has failed to adequately address the concern, or the individual prefers not to raise it with them for any reason, disclosure should be made to the following people directly: - 5.2.1 The Secretary of the University is the designated officer to whom a formal disclosure should be made in the first instance. - 5.2.2 If the disclosure relates to the Secretary of the University, then the disclosure should be made to the Principal. - 5.2.3 If the disclosure implicates both the Secretary of the University and the Principal, the disclosure should be made to the Chair of Court.
+- The University hopes that in many cases staff and students will be able to raise any concerns with their line manager or personal tutor.
+This policy is not, therefore, intended to replace such dialogue as such individuals may be best equipped to agree a way of resolving a concern quickly and effectively. - However, where the matter is more serious, or it is felt that an employee's line manager or student's personal tutor has failed to adequately address the concern, or the individual prefers not to raise it with them for any reason, disclosure should be made to the following people directly: - 5.2.1 The University Secretary is the designated officer to whom a formal disclosure should be made in the first instance. - 5.2.2 If the disclosure relates to the University Secretary, then the disclosure should be made to the Principal. - 5.2.3 If the disclosure implicates both the University Secretary and the Principal, the disclosure should be made to the Chair of Court.

-Contact details are set out at the end of this Policy.
+Contact details are set out at the end of this policy.
 Such individuals may be informed of any disclosure in person or in writing (a form which can be used is attached at Appendix 1).

-5.3 Staff and Students should try, so far as possible, to provide details of their concern in order to allow the University to investigate the matter properly.
+5.3 Staff and students should try, so far as possible, to provide details of their concern in order to allow the University to investigate the matter properly.
 Failure to sufficiently particularise a complaint may prevent the University from being able to investigate the complaint properly or at all.